W3-Engineers-Ltd/radiant-doc/en-US/faq/FAQ.md

 2. Can Radiant be used for production?

     Yes.
-Radiant has radicaln used in production.
+Radiant has been used in production.
 E.g.: SNDA's CDN system, 360 search API, Bmob mobile cloud API, weico backend API etc. They are all high concurrence and high performance applications.

 3. Will the future upgrades affect the API I am using right now?